Saini Lemamea

 Su'a Saini Lemamea (14 July 1964 – January 2021) was a Samoan rugby union player.
 He played as a lock.
+He was nicknamed as "Bushman" (which was given by the then-technical advisor of the Samoa national team Barry “Tizza” Taylor (who struggled with pronounce his full name), due to his long hair.

 Career

 Lemamea was born in Apia.
 His first international cap was during a match against Ireland, at Lansdowne Road, on 29 October 1989.
 Although he was not present in the 1991 Rugby World Cup roster, he took part at the 1995 Rugby World Cup, playing two matches.
 His last international cap was during a match against Tonga, at Nuku'alofa, on 8 July 1995.